California home buyers typically encounter closing costs when buying a home. These are the various…

 In California, the buyer is usually responsible for covering the cost of the home appraisal.
 (At least in cases where a mortgage loan is being used.)
 The buyer’s lender will require an appraisal to ensure that the property value matches the loan amount.

 Like many aspects of a real estate transaction, the payment of the appraisal can be negotiated between the buyer and seller.
-And in a slower market, a seller might be willing to cover the cost of the appraisal.
-In most cases, however, the buyer will pay for it.
+In a slower market, a seller might be willing to cover the cost of the appraisal.

 Homeowners sometimes order their own appraisals, prior to listing their homes for sale.
 They do this to find out what the property might be worth in the current market.
-This allows the homeowner to set a realistic asking price, based on local market conditions.
+This allows the seller to set a realistic asking price, increasing the chance for a sale.

 In the case of mortgage refinancing (when a person replaces their existing home loan with a new one), the homeowner typically pays for the property appraisal.